Flag_of_Alabama.svg

 ALDOR does not enter into Voluntary Disclosure Agreements for sales and use tax with no tax liability.

 A State Voluntary Disclosure Agreement does not apply to non-state administered localities in Alabama.
-The taxpayer must directly contact each non-state administered locality in which it has nexus to negotiate separate voluntary disclosure treatment.
+You must directly contact each non-state administered locality in which you have nexus to negotiate separate voluntary disclosure treatment.

 ALDOR does not enter into agreements for individual income tax liabilities.
 However, if an individual taxpayer is a nonresident shareholder or partner of a pass-through entity entering into a Voluntary Disclosure Agreement, such entity will file composite returns on the individual’s behalf.